For this I’m grateful: my denominational tastes put me in position to drink a lot of sound Bible.

 “You’re crazy!” they told her.
 But she kept insisting that it was true.
 Then they said, “It’s his angel!”
 Peter, however, kept on knocking, and when they opened the door and saw him, they were astounded.
 (Acts 12:11-16)

-It’s kind of hilarious.
-The fledgling church is assembled and praying, but when God answers, there’s no confident grinning, no “yep, I knew he’d come through.”
-They’re astounded that their prayer has been granted.
-Floored.
-God supernaturally keeps Rhoda from bringing the evidence inside so that the story will record them almost resisting good news, coming up with alternative explanations to the miracle.
+It’s hilarious.
+The fledgling church is praying, but when God answers, there’s no confident grinning, no “yep, I knew he’d come through.”
+They’re floored.
+God supernaturally keeps Rhoda from bringing the evidence inside so that the story will record them almost resisting good news, coming up with alternative explanations.
 These downtrodden Roman citizens weren’t used to shining angels and chains falling off wrists.

 How bad is that?